-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852. establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not lay down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Product name: AXA IM US Enhanced Index Equity QI (The "Financial Product")
+Product name: AXA IM Eurobloc Equity (the "Financial Product") Lega

-Legal entity identifier: 2138005TBUBJV5MTZ147
+Legal entity identifier: 213800EID8L1ORZQXT77